Things You Should Know Before Moving To NYC

 New York City comprises 5 boroughs including Manhattan, The Bronx, Brooklyn, Queens, and Staten Island.

 Where you live comes down to personal preference for example where a job is located and also what your budget is.
 Manhattan is the most popular/famous borough but it is also the most costly.

 Cheaper places to live include Queens and Staten Island.

 4. Housing is Expensive

-New York’s rental market is crazy and finding somewhere to live is an expensive challenge.
+New York’s rental market is challenging and finding somewhere to live is difficult.
 To buy a flat or house prices are sky-high whilst rents are also astronomical even for shared accommodation.

 If you are moving to New York alone and either don't have a job, or many savings you are best renting a room in a flatshare.
 This might sound a bit weird to share with a stranger but it is very common in NYC.

 If you are moving to NYC with your partner or family then renting your own place is probably the best option.
 If you are on budget you will find cheaper places to stay further outside of Manhattan in the Bronx, Queens and Staten Island.

 Be aware, to rent an apartment you will need a good income and you might be required to pay a “broker’s fee,” sometimes 10% – 15% of the annual rental.
 It is possible to find no-fee apartments but competition is high.